springfall2008/batpred/docs/install.md

 ## HACS Update

-Note that HACS only checks for updates once a day by default, you can however force it to check again or download a specific version by using the re-download option from the three dots top-right menu for the Predbat repository in HACS.
+HACS checks for updates and new releases only once a day by default, you can however force it to check again, or download a specific version by using the 'Redownload' option from the top-right three dots menu for Predbat in the HACS Automation section.

 **NOTE:** If you update Predbat through HACS you may need to restart AppDaemon as it sometimes reads the config wrongly during the update.
 (If this happens you will get a template configuration error in the entity predbat.status).<BR>